 Q: I prefer to drive my own car to a seminar in Washington, D.C.
 Will I be reimbursed for mileage at the current rate?

 A: A traveler is expected to use the least expensive method of transportation.
-If a state car was available and you chose to drive your own car, you would be reimbursed at the personal usage rate specified in Policy 1310.
+If a state car is available and you choose to drive your own car, you will be reimbursed at the personal usage rate specified in Policy 1310.

 Q: I am attending a seminar in the Research Triangle Park that lasts two days.
 May I be reimbursed for meals and lodging?